ElenaScholz/gwp-validation/README.md

 ## Preprocessing
 The Preprocessing matches the Global Waterpack files with a corresponding Hydrolake-id.
 It also appends the maximum extent of each lake to the output dataset.

+### 01_run_hydrolakes_processing
+this script needs to be run twice: once for the ARLIE dataset and once for the whole wold.
+Use the world_hydrolakes.json for it.

+uv run .\scripts\01_run_hydrolakes_processing.py --config .\configs\arlie.json